-The Pensions Act 1995 requires schemes to provide inflation-related increases on non-DC pensions in payment earned in service after 5 April 1997.
-These increases are now based on inflation as measured by the Consumer Prices Index, capped at 5% for pension earned before 6 April 2005, and capped at 2.5% for pension earned since then.
+The Pensions Act 1995 requires schemes to provide inflation-related increases on non-DC pensions in payment earned in service from April 1997.
+These increases are now based on inflation as measured by the Consumer Prices Index (CPI), capped at 5% for pension earned before April 2005, and capped at 2.5% for pension earned since then.

-The Pensions Act 1995 also requires schemes to provide inflation-related increases on DC pensions in payment earned in service after 5 April 1997 where the pension came into payment before 6 April 2005.
-These increases are based on inflation as measured by the Consumer Prices Index, capped at 5%.
-Where a DC pension came into payment on or after 6 April 2005, no statutory increases are required.
+The Pensions Act 1995 also requires schemes to provide inflation-related increases on DC pensions in payment earned in service from April 1997 where the pension came into payment before April 2005.
+These increases are based on inflation as measured by CPI, capped at 5%.
+Where a DC pension came into payment from April 2005, no statutory increases are required.